haakonms/Samfundet/README.md

 - The running is finished when "Finished." is printed to the terminal.
 The submission csv file can be found in the same folder with the name "submission.csv".

 - If you want to train the models from scratch, instead of loading the already trained one, you can use the Jupyter Notebooks CNN.ipynb (for the CNN model) and U_Net.ipynb (for the U-Net model).
+We obtained the results by running the notebooks in Google's Colaboratory and using their GPU.
+The files found in the src must then be uploaded to the Colaboratory.
+In order to avoid timed-out error by running several epochs, the model.fit found under **Training the model** can be copied into several blocks, and then running only 5 or 10 epochs in each block.